Transactional emails can increase customer retention and speed up time to next purchase

 To send marketing emails, you need explicit opt-in consent and an easy way for people to unsubscribe via an unsubscribe link.

+If you have customers in Europe, your transactional emails need to comply with GDPR—which means they need to remain transactional in nature, without additional marketing messages.
 This is because customers can’t unsubscribe from transactional emails—they’re legitimately necessary—but marketing emails necessitate an easy way to unsubscribe.
 The same goes for Canada, where you’ll need to comply with CASL legislation.

-If your customers are in the US, the CAN-SPAM Act offers more leeway for transactional emails.
+As it stands now, the federal CAN-SPAM Act offers more leeway for transactional emails.
 If the “primary purpose” of your email is transactional, then your subject line needs to reflect this—but you have some freedom to promote your brand in other ways.

+The CAN-SPAM act allows for light overlap between transactional emails and marketing emails.
+The industry standard for CAN SPAM is the 80/20 rule: if 80% of your message is transactional, including essential information only, then the other 20% can be marketing messaging.
 If the primary purpose of an email is transactional, it’s mostly exempt from CAN-SPAM Act provisions—but the email still can’t contain “false or misleading routing information.”
 That just means your domain name and email address must accurately identify your business.

 Do transactional emails need an unsubscribe link?